elastic/package-registry/README.md

 ## Directories

-* packages: Contains all the integrations packages.
-These are just example integration packages used for development.
+* build/packages: Contains all the example integrations packages.
+These are only example integration packages used for development.
+Run `mage build` to generate these.
+* dev: The dev packages contains at the moment a template to build example integrations in automated way.
+* testdata/package: Contains the package for testing.
+This also serves as an example for a package.

 ## Running

-There are two options to run this.
-Either the service can be run as a go command or inside a docker container.
+There are several options to run this.

 ### Go command

+When using the go command, first the example packages must be built:

+`mage build`

+Afterwards the service can be started:

 `go run .`

 ### Docker